sdu8080/cex-ignite-demo/readme.txt

 4. use MYSQL DB
 5. use sql/tables.sql to create table
 6. use bin/ignite-schema-import.sh to generate data models and CacheConfig classes
+7. to run, inside eclipse, first run StartNode, then CreateCache, to test, run DemoMain